SBNSoftware/SBNSoftware.github.io/NAS_migration.md

 NAS migration to CephFS
 ------------------------------------------------------------------------------------------------

-Storage Team scheduled *for Nov 15th 2023* the migration from NAS to CephFS of Scintific NAS volumes used by:
-SBN, SBND and ICARUS
+Storage Team migrated Scintific NAS volumes used by SBN, SBND and ICARUS to CephFS.

-> *Users are encouraged to remove unused/unneeded files from app and data volumes to easy the migration.*

-There are three main volumes that need to be migrated:
+There are three main volumes that have been migrated:
-- **app**: Storage will take care of copying the app areas.
+- **app**: Storage Team took care of copying the app area content to the new area.
-- **data**: Users are required copy over the data areas by themselves.
+- **data**: Users are required to copy over their data areas by themselves.
 - **daq**: (SBND only for test stand nodes) Users are required to copy over their data from the daq areas by themselves (SLAM Team could help).

-This migration requires downtime.
-The timeline would be the following:
-- On 11/15/23 at 09:00 AM CT with a duration of 8 hours (possibly less), the downtime begins, Storage Team starts necessary steps for the migration.
-During this time, the data in the app areas won’t be accessible.
+📣 **⚠️ The app volumes will be unmounted on Dec 13th ⚠️**

 > NOTE:
->  - this implies shared accounts, including production accounts icaruspro and sbndpro, that have their home directory in app volume, to not be able to login.
->  - the 8h downtime is probably overestimate, Storage Team want to make sure they have all the time they need for the app volume migration, possibly the downtime will be shorter.
+> - *Users are encouraged to migrate useful files from data volumes ASAP.*
->  - the following day (11/16/23), Storage Team will be available to make sure the migration was completed.
+> - The old NAS data volumes will be available until the NAS is discontinued (before May 2024)
->  - the NAS app volume could stay mounted in ReadOnly mode untill Storage Team performs all check on the migration, the volume could be remounted in RW mode on the Nov 16th.
->  - migration of content of users' data volume can start once the migration is complete.
+> - The old NAS app volumes have been mounted in ReadOnly mode to prevent users to accidentally create/edit files there and possibly lose them once the NAS app volumes are discontinued.

-The new mount points for CephFS will get a "/exp" prefix:
+- The new mount points for CephFS will get a "/exp" prefix:

 NAS volume   | CephFS volume
 :------------| :-----------------